How to Book a Mover

 A trustworthy moving company will have a straightforward insurance process to cover potential damages or losses.
 If a company dodges questions about insurance, hesitates to file a claim, or complicates the process without reason, consider it a major warning sign.
 Your belongings' safety is paramount, and any reputable mover should treat it as such.

 A reliable moving company keeps you in the loop.
 If you're experiencing radio silence, sudden contact information changes, or receiving vague responses, it's a sign of potential trouble.
-Transparency is key in the moving process, and a lack of it can signal deeper issues with the company.
+Transparency is essential in moving, and its absence may signal more significant issues with the company.
 When evaluating moving services, it's important to assess their communication style and responsiveness to your queries

 How the movers handle your belongings and interact with you can tell you a lot.
 Carelessness, rudeness, or general unprofessionalism are not just poor customer service; they can be indicative of a company that doesn't value its clients or operate legitimately.